Family waits for news of Cuban who survived voyage on boat made out of Styrofoam and rebar

 “I have not been able to have contact with him at all,” Ruiz said in Spanish.

 Records show Quiñónez is in the custody of U.S. Immigration and Customs Enforcement at the Broward Transitional Center in Pompano Beach.

-Ruiz may be able to visit him at the two-story building soon.
+Ruiz may be able to visit him soon.
 Officials allow one-hour visitations for detainees on Saturday and Sunday.

 Ruiz said he was worried about Quiñónez, who was hospitalized after the rescue.
-He was likely treated for a kidney infection due to dehydration.
+He was likely treated for a kidney infection due to dehydration, he said.

 The group of migrants — including two Cuban pregnant women — told deputies that they had been at sea for 16 days before their vessel capsized.

-According to immigration authorities, two of the eight Cubans who survived the voyage in the vessel made out of blocks of Styrofoam and rusty rebar had been released by Thursday.
+According to immigration authorities, two of the eight survivors had been released by Thursday.
+They are all making their case for asylum in the U.S.

-Ruiz said Quiñónez has family from South Florida to Cardenas, Cuba, where he is from.
+Ruiz said Quiñónez has family from South Florida to Cardenas, Cuba, where he is from, who are worried.
 They are all waiting for updates on his fate.
-Cubans on the island are experiencing food shortages during the pandemic.
+Cubans on the island have been experiencing food shortages during the coronavirus pandemic.